Learn how to recover outdoor patio cushions the EASY way!

-Are your chair cushions looking a little sad after the long winter?
-Do you want to recover your outdoor cushions for the summer?
+Are your chair and patio cushions looking a little sad after the long winter?
+Do you want to recover patio cushions for the summer?
 Just the thing to sit in to enjoy your garden and DIY birdhouse!
 I can show you how to do it … quickly and easily.

 First, my story: I’ve wanted rocking chairs on my big porch for years now.
 A couple of weeks ago, Greg bought us two beautiful wicker chairs.
 They were a brown that didn’t go with our house, so he painted them white for me.
 But the cushions were still the boring beige the chairs originally came with.
 I am NOT a beige kinda girl.
 So we went to the fabric store and picked out a bright and cheerful outdoor canvas.
 But the fabric sat around for a while without me working on it at all.
 Sound familiar?

 But yesterday afternoon was a glorious day and I knew it was time to recover those ugly cushions.
-It took only about an hour to do both cushions, from start to finish.
-And my cushions were not even perfectly square.
-Let me show you how you can do it quickly and easily, too!
+It took only about an hour to recover both patio cushions, from start to finish.
+This is a super easy sewing project … and if you don’t want to sew, there are options for that, too.
+And my patio cushions were not even perfectly square.
+Let me show you how you can recover patio cushions quickly and easily, too!

-Some of the links in this post are Amazon affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!.
+This is a full step-by-step tutorial on how to recover patio cushions!
+Some of the links in this post are Amazon affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!.
 Read my full disclosure policy.

 DIY Outdoor Cushion Recover Materials